What you are about to read is not anything that you will find in typical, secular, pump-you-up, self-help seminars.

 C. PENANCE AND REMORSE

 This third position, which is commonly practiced in cults, is known as penance.
 Whereas the previous two positions are practiced in error among those with a biblical soteriology (i.e., a proper understanding of what the Bible teaches about true saving faith), penance is the idea of imposing something as a punishment for sin.
 In other words, penance is a human attempt to balance the scales.
 In the world of penance-seekers, neither justification (one’s salvation) nor sanctification (one’s spiritual growth) is imputed from God via His enablement (as per the truths of 1 John 1:9 and many other passages).
 Rather, a person’s salvation and his sanctification are earned via self-effort or personal merit.
-In this way of thinking, it follows that if a person is saved by personal merit that he grows by personal merit.
+In this way of thinking, it follows that if a person is saved by personal merit then he grows by personal merit.
 An individual is sanctified by conducting offsetting good deeds, works or prayers in order to propitiate (satisfy) his wrongdoings; in other words, he is “guilted” into changing.
 The problem is, likened to the former positions, there is no substantiated biblical basis for such a belief or practice.

 D. PROGRESSIVE SANCTIFICATION